MarkSRobinson/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 - `kms:Decrypt` (if you use a customer-managed KMS key to encrypt the secret)

+Note: Additional setup is required to use the plugin with [multiple AWS accounts](multiple-accounts/index.md).

 ## Usage

 1. **Upload the secret** to Secrets Manager as shown below (see also the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).